leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: myopia-treatment_general-cornearefractive_165
 - What are the side effects of atropine eyedrops?
+- What are long term side effects of atropine
+- Are there any issues with atropine
+- Is atropine safe
 - When are the side effects of atropine?
 - Can atropine harm the eye?
 - Does atropine have any side effects?